jcheminform/cito-editorial/editorial.i.md

 The ontology also allows us to indicate reuse of methods and software (*cito:usesMethodIn*) and data (*cito:usesDataFrom*).
 This, of course, is closely related to recent efforts in data citation [<cite>Q58333293</cite>] and software citation [<cite>Q26941501</cite>].
 The adoption of the CiTO, however, has so far not been wide in publishing.
-CiteULike [<cite>Q96278749</cite>] was one of the first tools that had support [<cite>WIL2010</cite>].
+CiteULike [<cite type="citesAsAuthority">Q96278749</cite>] was one of the first tools that had support [<cite>WIL2010</cite>].
 It allowed users to create citations with CiTO typing (see Figure&nbsp;1).